Gracie Spinks unlawfully killed by man she reported for stalking, jury concludes

 Multiple failings already admitted by Derbyshire Police were referred to in the record of inquest filled in by the jurors, but they had been prevented by a coroner from deciding whether the failings had contributed to Ms Spinks’ death.

+Following the inquest, Ms Spinks’ family said Derbyshire Police had let her and them down, while the force said that it fully accepted the findings of the jury and had made “significant” changes.

-Returning their conclusion on Thursday, in which he referred to Sellers as “the supervisor”, the jury foreman said: “Derbyshire Constabulary had admitted the following serious failings.
+Returning their conclusion on Thursday, in which Sellers was referred to as “the supervisor”, the jury foreman said: “Derbyshire Constabulary had admitted the following serious failings.

 “However, it could not be concluded that these failings contributed to Gracie’s death on June 18 2021.